-Visit the official Symantec Endpoint Protection download page, then follow the instructions there to download the newest version of SEP for your device.
+If you have this software installed on your computer, then visit the official Symantec Endpoint Protection download page, then follow the instructions there to download the newest version of SEP for your device.
 Once you’re done, please restart your computer and check if Microsoft Edge is now working as it should.
 Additionally, go ahead and Check Google Chrome as well since it would also be affected.

 2] Disable Code Integrity

 If, for a reason, you are not able to download and install Symantec Endpoint Protection, then the next best thing is to disable Microsoft Code Integrity.

 We do not recommend this, but if you must do so temporarily, then open the Registry and navigate to: